 - Cover and chill until ready to serve.
 Garnish with more parsley before serving if desired.

-- The salad will keep for a good 24 hours from this point.
+- The salad will keep for 24 to 48 hours in the fridge.

 did you make this recipe?